Resonant W and Z Boson Production in FSRQ Jets: Implications for Diffuse Neutrino Fluxes: Electron--positron interactions and neutrino emission in blazar jets

 \subsection{Resonant W boson production via electron--positron interactions in the jet from 3C 279}

-We examine the possibility of excitation of the Glashow resonance via electron--positron collisions in the jet blob of AGNs.
+We primarily examine the possibility of excitation of the Glashow resonance via electron--positron collisions in the jet blob of AGNs.
 This idea is inspired by a recent theoretical study demonstrating that such a resonance could occur in the absence of a primary neutrino beam \cite{alikhanov2025}.
 In this scenario, high-energy electron--positron collisions can produce on-shell $W^{\pm}$ bosons through the $s$-channel subprocess in $e^+ e^- \rightarrow W^{\pm} \, \rho(770)^{\mp}$.
 While this mechanism has been considered in the context of high-luminosity electron--positron colliders, we evaluate its feasibility in astrophysical environments such as blazars, which are regarded as efficient accelerators of electrons and positrons.
 It is interesting to note that the proposed process allows one to probe the CP conjugate of the Glashow resonance, providing thus an important test of the neutrino sector of the Standard Model in the resonance region.

-While particles are accelerated within the compact jet blob region, the electron--positron interactions can occur throughout the entire blazar jet, as accelerated particles may escape the blob and advect along the jet flow.
-According to the numerical works for acceleration of pair plasma in the relativistic flow \cite[e.g.,][]{sironi2013,plotnikov2018}, it is expected that the number of accelerated positrons would be roughly equal to the number of accelerated electrons.
-Considering the number density of $\sim 50 \, \mathrm{GeV}$ electrons and positrons within the jet blob, the production rate of these particles is estimated as
+While particles are accelerated within the compact jet blob region, we consider that the dominant electron--positron interactions occur within the blob itself, where the lepton density is the highest.
+According to numerical works on acceleration of pair plasma in relativistic flows \cite[e.g.,][]{sironi2013,plotnikov2018}, the number of accelerated positrons is expected to be roughly equal to the number of accelerated electrons.
+Using the number density of $\sim 50 \, \mathrm{GeV}$ electrons and positrons within the blob, the volume-averaged number density of these particles is estimated as